What To Expect At The Joint Chiropractic

 At the end of your first visit, your doctor will determine the best course of treatment for your specific needs.
 The frequency in which you receive chiropractic care is strictly up to the professional judgment of the Doctor of Chiropractic and will vary from individual to individual depending on your presenting condition and overall goals.
-Just as regular visits to the dentist are necessary for good dental hygiene, routine visits to a Doctor of Chiropractic for proper spinal function and health maintenance are also important.
+Just as regular visits to the dentist are necessary for good dental hygiene, routine visits to a Doctor of Chiropractic are also important for proper spinal function and health maintenance.

 Our chiropractors treat patients by delivering a chiropractic adjustment.
 If, during the course of your exam, the doctor feels that care is contraindicated, you will be referred to the appropriate healthcare provider and/or facility.

 If you have specific questions, needs or concerns, you are always welcome to call The Joint nearest you and speak with one of our friendly staff members.
 Find a clinic near you.

 Did You Know?